zuiko21/minimOS/hard/minipet.md

 It is known that, when switching between "text" and "graphic" modes, some extra _blank_ scanlines are configured.
-This means the CRTC registers are tweaked upon every mode change.
+This means the CRTC registers are set upon every mode change.
 However, after inspecting the [Basic 4.0 & Kernal source code](http://www.zimmers.net/anonftp/pub/cbm/src/pet/pet_rom4_disassembly.txt), it seems that all CRTC initialisation is done thru two register tables at `$E72A` and `$E73C`, so here we are the tables to be patched.